 All roofs shall comply with the insulation values specified in Tables 5.5-0 through 5.5-8.
-Skylight curbs shall be insulated to the level of roofs with insulation entirely above deck or R-5.0 R-10, whichever is less.
+Skylight curbs, mechanical curbs, and other roof curbs shall be insulated to the level of roofs with insulation entirely above deck or R-5.0 R-10, whichever is less.